Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Proposed Method

+As shown in Fig.~\ref{Model}(b), each modality is processed using a dedicated encoder designed to capture modality-specific patterns.

-In the first visual sub branch, the facial landmark sequences are directly fed into an Audio Spectrogram Transformer (AST) model pretrained on ImageNet to extract spatio temporal features.
-Applying AST to landmark-based representations allows the model to capture long range temporal dependencies by formulating the motion sequence as a patch-based representation learning problem, analogous to image processing or time frequency analysis.
+In the first visual sub-branch, the facial landmark sequences are directly fed into an Audio Spectrogram Transformer (AST) model pretrained on ImageNet to extract spatio-temporal features.
+Applying AST to landmark-based representations allows the model to capture long-range temporal dependencies by formulating the motion sequence as a patch-based representation learning problem, analogous to image processing or time-frequency analysis.

 In contrast, the upper-body pose landmark sequences are processed using an MLP-Mixer architecture to effectively model interactions along both spatial and temporal dimensions, which aligns well with the kinematic characteristics of body movements.
 Beyond its role as a lightweight feature extractor, the MLP-Mixer is particularly well suited for pose-based representations, as it explicitly disentangles token-mixing operations, corresponding to interactions among body joints, from channel-mixing operations, which capture temporal dynamics across frames.

 This design enables efficient learning of structured geometric relationships and motion patterns without relying on complex attention mechanisms, making it robust to variable sequence lengths and noisy landmark estimates commonly encountered in prehospital data.
 As a result, the model can effectively capture abnormal motion patterns, such as reduced movement amplitude or impaired coordination of the upper limbs and torso, while maintaining lower computational complexity and improved generalization.

-The outputs of each visual branch are subsequently mapped through projector layers to a shared embedding space with a unified dimensionality of 256.
+In the auditory branch, the mel-spectrogram representations are processed using a pretrained AST model to extract high-level auditory features that characterize speech impairments associated with stroke symptoms.
+The outputs of all modality encoders are subsequently mapped through projector layers to a shared embedding space with a unified dimensionality of 256.
+Formally, let $X_f$, $X_p$, and $X_s$ denote the input sequences for the face, pose, and speech modalities.
+The modality encoders extract feature representations as follows:

-In the auditory branch, speech signals are transformed into mel spectrograms using the short time Fourier transform applied over fixed-size sliding windows, followed by a conversion to the mel scale to emphasize frequency bands that are most informative for speech analysis.
-The resulting mel spectrograms are normalized in terms of sampling rate and temporal length before being passed into an AST model pretrained on ImageNet to extract high level auditory representations.
-These auditory features are further projected into the same embedding space as the visual modalities to facilitate multimodal integration.